Plumsail/forms-docs/source/designer/form-sets.rst

 Custom routing is based on JavaScript with SharePoint Patterns & Practices (PnP) |JavaScript Core Library| and several predefined variables describing the current context.
 PnP library contains a fluent API for working with the full SharePoint REST API, allowing you to easily get any necessary information from SharePoint.

-Custom routing is configured for all Forms and Form Sets of the current Content Type.
-Each Content Type has its own custom routing configuration.

 .. |JavaScript Core Library| raw:: html